alembic/alembic/doc/source/examples.rst

 Time Sampling
 ^^^^^^^^^^^^^

-Alembic files consist of a series of samples of properties at different times.
+Alembic files consist of a series of Samples of Properties at different times.
 Every property, therefore, has a notion of when it has been 'sampled' (both during write and during read).
 There are four types of time sampling that Alembic supports:

 **Uniform**

-One sample per dt where the dt is defined during construction.
+One Sample per dt where the dt is defined during construction.
 This is probably the most common time sampling type; specifically properties that are sampled every 24th of a second.

 **Identity**